springfall2008/batpred/docs/config-yml-settings.md

 If you wish to trigger based on charging or discharging the battery rather than spare solar energy you can instead use the following binary sensors

-**binary_sensor.predbat_charging** - Will be True when the home battery is inside a charge slot (either being charged or being held at a level).
+- **binary_sensor.predbat_charging** - Will be True when the home battery is inside a charge slot (either being charged or being held at a level).
-This does include charge freeze slots where the discharge rate is set to zero without charging the battery.
+Note that this does include charge freeze slots where the discharge rate is set to zero without charging the battery.
-**binary_sensor.predbat_discharging** - Will be True when the home battery is inside a force discharge slot.
+- **binary_sensor.predbat_discharging** - Will be True when the home battery is inside a force discharge slot.
 This does not include discharge freeze slots where the charge rate is set to zero to export excess solar only.

 ## Holiday mode

-When you go away you are likely to use less electric and so the previous load data will be quite pessimistic.
+When you go away you are likely to use less electricity and so the previous load data will be quite pessimistic.
 Using the configuration item **input_number.predbat_holiday_days_left** in Home assistant you can set the number of full days that you will be away for (including today).
 The number will count down by 1 day at midnight until it gets back to zero.
-When holiday days left is non-zero holiday mode is active.
+When holiday days left are non-zero, the holiday mode is active.

 When holiday mode is active the historical load data will be taken from yesterdays data (1 day ago) rather than from the **days_previous** setting in apps.yaml.
 This means Predbat will adjust more quickly to the new usage pattern.

-If you have been away for a longer period of time (more than your normal days_previous setting) then obviously it's going to take longer for the historical data to catch up, you could then enable holiday more for another 7 days after your return.
+If you have been away for a longer period of time (more than your normal days_previous setting) then obviously it's going to take longer for the historical data to catch up, you could then enable holiday mode for another 7 days after your return.

 In summary: